-Appendix Table S4 reports the fraction of respondents for each wave of the survey whose responses fall into each of the categories just described, both when considering only the twelve questions that were asked across all waves (top panel), and when considering all questions asked in a wave (bottom panel).
-The main message is that the response patterns found by Manski and Molinari (2010) in the 2006 wave of the HRS hold throughout the seven waves between 2002 and 2014.
+Table 1 reports the fraction of respondents for each wave of the survey whose responses fall into each of the categories just described, both when considering only the twelve questions that were asked across all waves (top panel), and when considering all questions asked in a wave (bottom panel).
+A detailed description of Table 1 is provided in the Supplementary Appendix (see Sub-section SA3.1).
+Here we emphasize the main message; the response patterns found by Manski and Molinari (2010) in the 2006 wave of the HRS hold throughout the seven waves between 2002 and 2014.
 However, these are aggregate patterns that may partly be susceptible to variation across waves in sample composition.

 To address this issue, we compute transition matrices of response tendencies across waves.
-Specifically, for each pair of waves indicated by column, Table 1 reports the fractions of respondents classified as belonging to any rounding category in the first wave who transitioned to: the same rounding category in the second wave (1st row), a finer or coarser adjacent category (2nd row), and a more distant rounding category (3th row).
+Specifically, for each pair of waves indicated by column, Table 2 reports the fractions of respondents classified as belonging to any rounding category in the first wave who transitioned to: the same rounding category in the second wave (1st row), a finer or coarser adjacent category (2nd row), and a more distant rounding category (3th row).
 The reported calculations use the twelve questions in common to the seven waves.